rameezk/dotfiles-windows/README.md

 Set-ExecutionPolicy Unrestricted
 ```

 At this point, you probably don't have Git installed, so you can bootstrap the process initally without Git.
+This script will download this entire repo as a zip file, unzip it, copy over all files to your `$profile` directory and install all dependencies.
 ```powershell
 iex ((new-object net.webclient).DownloadString('https://raw.github.com/rameezk/dotfiles-windows/master/setup/new-machine.ps1'))
 ```